awslabs/aws-sdk-swift/reference/0.x/AWSGlue/GlueClient.md

 ### `createSecurityConfiguration(input:completion:)`

 Creates a new security configuration.
 A security configuration is a set of security properties that can be used by Glue.
 You can use a security configuration to encrypt data at rest.
-For information about using security configurations in Glue, see <a href="https:​//docs.aws.amazon.com/glue/latest/dg/encryption-security-configuration.html">Encrypting Data Written by Crawlers, Jobs, and Development Endpoints.
+For information about using security configurations in Glue, see [Encrypting Data Written by Crawlers, Jobs, and Development Endpoints](https://docs.aws.amazon.com/glue/latest/dg/encryption-security-configuration.html).

 ``` swift
 public func createSecurityConfiguration(input: CreateSecurityConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<CreateSecurityConfigurationOutputResponse, CreateSecurityConfigurationOutputError>) -> Void)